euler-xyz/reward-streams/README.md

 The balance-tracking `TrackingRewardStreams` implementation inherits from the `BaseRewardStreams` contract.
 It defines the `IBalanceTracker.balanceTrackerHook` function, which is required to be called on every transfer of the rewarded token if a user opted in for the hook to be called.

-In this mode, the rewarded token contract not only calls the `balanceTrackerHook` function whenever a given account balance changes, but also implements the `IBalanceForwarder` interface.
-This interface defines two functions: `enableBalanceForwarding` and `disableBalanceForwarding`, which are used to opt in and out of the hook being called.

 ### Staking Reward Distribution

 The staking `StakingRewardStreams` implementation also inherits from the `BaseRewardStreams` contract.
 It defines two functions: `stake` and `unstake`, which are used to stake and unstake the rewarded token.